kymppi/formbricks-setup-examples/README.md

 - [NextJs App Directory](./nextjs-app/README.md)
 - [NextJs Pages Directory](./nextjs-pages/README.md)

-For a comprehensive step-by-step guide, please refer to the official [Formbricks Framework Guides](https://formbricks.com/docs/getting-started/framework-guides).
+For a comprehensive step-by-step guide to integrate it in your app, please refer to the official [Formbricks Framework Guides](https://formbricks.com/docs/getting-started/framework-guides).

+> Note: This repository is not expected to be cloned and ran!
+This is just us walking you through how one can integrate Formbricks into a skeleton framework app.

 Are you using Formbricks with a framework that is not listed here?
 We would love to get it listed here!
 Feel free to open a pull request with your example project.